CA Exams 2021: 'Covid Cases Dipping, July Exams Should Not Be Postponed,' ICAI Tells Supreme Court

 - At the entrance, the candidates shall be subject to thermal temperature scanning and sanitization of hands.
 Candidates and other functionaries having body temperature of more than the prescribed limit will not be allowed entry in the examination centre.
 However, their record will be maintained.

-The ICAI earlier had announced that the Chartered Accountant (Final, Intermediate/ IPC and PQC Courses) Examinations are scheduled to be held from 5th July 2021 to 20th July, 2021 and Chartered Accountant (Foundation) Examination on July 24th, 26th, 28th and 30th, 2021 from 2 PM to 5 PM.
+The ICAI earlier had announced that the Chartered Accountant (Final, Intermediate/ IPC and PQC Courses) Examinations will be held from 5th July 2021 to 20th July, 2021 and Chartered Accountant (Foundation) Examination on July 24th, 26th, 28th and 30th, 2021 from 2 PM to 5 PM.